tracim/tracim/docs/administration/installation/settings_main_topics.md

 ### Collaborative Edition Server

-In Tracim v2.4, Collaborative Edition Online does support CollaboraOnline/LibreOfficeOnline.
+Since Tracim v2.4, Collaborative Edition Online does support CollaboraOnline/LibreOfficeOnline.

 It is tested with CollaboraOnline (professional version of Collabora), with [Collabora CODE](https://hub.docker.com/r/collabora/code) and with [LibreOfficeOnline](https://hub.docker.com/r/libreoffice/online).
 More information about CollaboraOnline [here](https://www.collaboraoffice.com/)
 We do not support other collaborative edition online service for now but we do support the WOPI protocol, making support for WOPI-compatible software easy.